Dev-wonderful/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #### 11-directories_permissions

-A script to make all sub-directories executable but not the files by recursivelytraversing the parent folder
+A script to make all sub-directories executable but not the files by recursively traversing the parent folder

+#### 12-directory_permissions

+A script to create and set permission for a new directory at the same time

+#### 13-change_group

+A script to change the group owner of a file